 Pay attention to the controls on any vibrator you choose, as in where they are located and how they work.
 Some vibrators have excellent, intuitive controls (or just really simple ones).
 Others are a button-pushing nightmare that makes using them very unpleasant.
 Also, decide whether the buttons are in a spot that will be ergonomic and convenient for you when you are using the toy.

 OK, most retailers and manufacturers won’t accept returns because ewwwww.
 However, while some companies stand behind what they make and/or sell, others don’t give a damn.
 Purchase from companies with a reputation for dealing with customer complaints.
 If you buy a vibe that doesn’t work for you, that’s nobody’s fault, but it’s nice to have a recourse if you buy something that’s broken or defective.
+You can also check our retailers; some will replace defective or damaged merchandise, others won't.

 Where can I get a cheap vibrator?

 Well, anywhere, really.
 They’re all over the internet.
 But are you really sure you want one?
 Many of the really cheap vibrators are low-quality knock-offs with low-quality motors that are made of questionable materials.
 Instead, try shopping around for deals, coupon codes and discounts from higher quality brands.
 These toys will still cost considerably more, but they’ll bring you way more pleasure too.
 Plus, good vibrators can last for years, which is a much better deal than buying something cheap that dies or falls apart after a few uses.
-(You can sign up to get the latest deals and specials from Kinkly's partners here.)

 Can I use a vibrator in public?